rl1987/trickster.dev/tricksterblog/content/post/how-do-they-try-to-block-bots-a-broad-review-of-automation-countermeasures.md

 User level
 ==========

-The following techniques deal behavioural tracking of user activity, checking that the user is actually human and leveraging user identitities (accounts) to fight automation.
+The following techniques involve behavioural tracking of user activity, checking that the user is actually human and leveraging user identitities (accounts) to fight automation.